dhdaines/playa/README.md

 PLAYA considers this to mean:

-- Units are default user space units (1/72 of an inch)
+- Units are default user space units (1/72 of an inch).
-- `(0, 0)` is the bottom-left corner of the page (as defined by its `MediaBox`) after rotation is applied
+- `(0, 0)` is the bottom-left corner of the page, whose size is defined by its `MediaBox` after rotation is applied.
-- The axes are oriented according to the page rotation
+- Coordinates increase from the bottom-left corner of the page.

+Concretely this means that if you have a weird PDF created by a weird PDF tool that thinks `MediaBox` is the same thing as `CropBox` (which it isn't, even though it may seem so at first glance) and creates a `MediaBox` with an origin that isn't `(0, 0)`, you won't get quite the same output coordinates as you would with another library that considers device space to just be default user space (presumably after rotation).

 ## Usage